 Forsythia Shrubs -- Forsythia Intermediate- Grown for their showy flowers, forsythia shrubs are related to olive trees and are native to China and southeastern Europe.
 Often used as a border, these deciduous shrubs typically reach heights between three and nine feet.
 They offer a pop of vibrant yellow to spring gardens.

 Forsythia comes from China and is a member of the olive family.
-It was once popular to the point of becoming common, almost like a weed.
+It was once accessible to the point of becoming common, almost like a weed.
 It fell out of favor with homeowners because of its size and unruliness unless pruned regularly.
 However, the forsythia's beauty and usefulness are worth a little planning and extra effort.
 Planted in the right place, it need not be pruned at all.

 Weeping forsythias put out suckers that take root in the ground.
 Use these to "clone" new plants.
 You can also root a green vine in water to which a few drops of fertilizer have been added.
 Ask the expert at your local nursery how best to care for forsythia in your climate zone.